The Tits alternative for finite rank median spaces

+An analogous construction can be used to obtain finitely generated examples: for every finite group $F$, the wreath product $F\wr\Z$ acts properly on the product of a tree and a line.

+To the best of our knowledge, Theorem~A does not yield the Tits alternative for any new families of groups, or at least not any families that one may naturally be led to consider.
+Indeed, it seems that most groups acting nontrivially on a finite rank median space also act just as nontrivially on a finite dimensional ${\rm CAT}(0)$ cube complex.
+We are aware of only one exception to this pattern, namely the group $L$ constructed in Section~2 of \cite{Minasyan}.
+Indeed, $L$ acts with unbounded orbits on a real tree, but every action of $L$ on a finite dimensional ${\rm CAT}(0)$ cube complex must fix a point; the latter property follows from recent results on Thompson's group $V$ \cite{Kato,GenevoisV}.

+However, when a group $\G$ does act nontrivially on a ${\rm CAT}(0)$ cube complex, the collection of $\G$-actions on finite rank median spaces tends to be much richer than the collection of cubical $\G$-actions.
+It is in the study of such actions that the techniques developed in this paper become most useful; see Theorems~B to~F below.

-A discrete group $\G$ has the Haagerup property if and only if it admits a proper action on a median space \cite{Cherix-Martin-Valette,CDH}.
-However, Theorem~A shows that $\G$ needs not have a proper (or free) action on a \emph{finite rank} median space; for instance, it suffices to consider any torsion-free amenable group that is not virtually abelian.
+Theorem~A also sheds new light on the relationship between finite and infinite rank median spaces.
+It shows that actions on finite rank median spaces are a lot more restrictive than actions on general median spaces.
+Indeed, a discrete group $\G$ has the Haagerup property if and only if it admits a proper action on a median space \cite{Cherix-Martin-Valette,CDH}.
+Thus, every torsion-free amenable group $\G$ acts properly and freely on a median space, but the latter will never be finite rank if $\G$ is not virtually abelian.